Actually, make that 9, 10, and 11, and we'll go back to 6 and 7 and 8 in due course.

 Well, let me tell you this.

-Um Congress passed R. V. Wade, it was considered the woman had a right.
+When Congress passed R.V.
+Wade, it was considered the woman had a right to an abortion.

-Uh Congress didn't pass Roe v.
+No, Congress didn't pass Roe v.
+Wade.

-Uh that was a Supreme Court ruling.
+That was a Supreme Court ruling.

-Forgive me, but I'll tell you some of these people from North Carolina, you just never know.
+Forgive me, but I'll tell you, some of these people from North Carolina, you just never know.

-Now let me explain this North Carolina comment.
+Now, let me explain this North Carolina comment.

-I got a friend that sends me an email today saying, Well, how come you're taking so many North Carolina calls today?
+I got a friend that sends me an email today saying, well, how come you're taking so many North Carolina calls today?

 And I said, that's not the question.